Clarithromycin: Metabolism

 Its elimination half-life is about 3 to 4 hours with 250 mg administered every 12 h, but increased to 5 to 7 h with 500 mg administered every 8 to 12 h.
 With any of these dosing regimens, the steady-state concentration of this metabolite is generally attained within 3 to 4 days.

 History

 Clarithromycin was invented by researchers at the Japanese drug company Taisho Pharmaceutical in 1980.
-The product emerged through efforts to develop a version of the antibiotic erythromycin that did not experience acid instability in the digestive tract, causing side effects, such as nausea and stomachache.
+The product emerged through efforts to develop a version of the antibiotic erythromycin that did not experience acid instability in the digestive tract, causing side effects, such as nausea and stomach ache.
 Taisho filed for patent protection for the drug around 1980 and subsequently introduced a branded version of its drug, called Clarith, to the Japanese market in 1991.
 In 1985, Taisho partnered with the American company Abbott Laboratories for the international rights, and Abbott also gained FDA approval for Biaxin in October 1991.
 The drug went generic in Europe in 2004 and in the US in mid-2005.